TomCarlson-NTAC/ndr-tests/ndr-test.md

 ### Element substitution group

  This section is intentionally blank.
-It is present in order to ensure that section numbers correspond to [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model">Section 2.2, _XML Schema Abstract Data Model_</a>, as described by [Section 9, _Rules for a NIEM profile of XML Schema_, above](#rules-for-a-niem-profile-of-xml-schema).
+It is present in order to ensure that section numbers correspond to [XML Schema Structures](#Appendix-A-References)       [Section 2.2, _XML Schema Abstract Data Model_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model), as described by [Section 9, _Rules for a NIEM profile of XML Schema_, above](#rules-for-a-niem-profile-of-xml-schema).

 ### Attribute declaration